aidynfatikh/Image-Caption-Generation-with-Pytorch/README.md

 # Overview

-This project is the implementation of the "Show and Tell: A Neural Image Caption Generator" paper which is availbale by the link: https://arxiv.org/abs/1411.4555
+This project is the implementation of the "Show and Tell: A Neural Image Caption Generator" paper which is available by the link: https://arxiv.org/abs/1411.4555

 The model is trained with the Flickr8k dataset which consists of ~40k image-caption pairs.